Matthew0yuan/CBNN/README.md

 The Router decides **which Cells to activate** for each input.

 Responsibilities:
-- Compute routing scores (prototype similarity, small ANN router, or RL-based)
+- Compute routing scores (currently RL-based)
 - Select **top-K** Cells
 - Send input only to the chosen Cells
 - Update routing parameters using local rules or small-gradient methods